peek00/project-2022-23t2-g1-t1-backend/README.md

 ## About The Project

-Our project consists of three backend applications which are the `User Storage ` mircoservice which allow user to list user,enroll new user and update and delete user information.It also consists of the `Point Ledger` microservice which allow user to query point balance of an user and adjust balance of their points account.
+Our project consists of three backend applications which are the `User Storage ` microservice which allow users to list a user,enroll new user and update and delete user information.It also consists of the `Point Ledger` microservice which allow user to query point balance of an user and adjust balance of their points account.
 Lastly we have the `Admin Proxy` application which acts as a gateway betweeen the client and the two applications stated above.

 ## Getting Started

-1. Navigate to our hosted website on this [Appplication Link](https://api.itsag1t1.com/)
+1. Navigate to our hosted website on this [Application Link](https://api.itsag1t1.com/)
 2. We have created an account for our Professors Yeow Leong and Eng Lieh
 3. Click on the `Sign in with Google button`
 ## Listing Users